whage/thesis/thesis.md

 [benitez-ts]: http://delivery.acm.org/10.1145/3000000/2993604/p69-benitez.pdf?ip=176.63.29.106&id=2993604&acc=OA&key=4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E16F2E899256EF4E3&__acm__=1544294467_31c2f304e83b1e3aa7798f12058b3af8

+### Preservation and progress
+**TODO: summarize chapter in [@pfpl-2016]**

+### Should languages be safe?

+Safety reduces debugging time by adding fail-stop behavior in case of execution erros.
+Many security problems exist because of buffer overflows made possible by unsafe casting and pointer arithmetic operations.
+Languages that provide safety through bounds checking provide protection against such sources of exploits.
+Safety guarantees the integrity of run time structures, and therefore enables garbage collection. [@cardelli-96] Yet there are still unsafe languages in widspread use, mainly for one reason: performance.

+> Some languages, like C, are deliberately unsafe because of performance considerations: the run
+> time checks needed to achieve safety are sometimes considered too expensive.
+> [...]
+Thus, the choice between a safe and unsafe language may be ultimately related to a trade-
+> off between development and maintenance time, and execution time.
+> [@cardelli-96, p.
+5.]

+The question arises: are there languages that provide both safety and performance at the same time?
+I'll get back to this when discussing "Type systems and program performance" later.

 ## Formalization of type systems

 > How can we guarantee that well typed programs are really well behaved? [...]